KyleGhats/sportsTXT/README.md

 # sportsTXT

-## Description
-sportsTXT is a web application aimed at enhancing community engagement and revenue generation for sports clubs and teams.
-It provides a customizable platform for clubs to connect with their members and fans in real-time, offering personalized experiences and opening up new monetization opportunities.

 ## Setup
 1. Clone the project in your htdocs folder, make sure you have XAMPP installed .
 2. Open the project and run `npm install` to install project dependencies.